Hothouse (novel): Reception

 The five Hothouse stories were collectively awarded the 1962 Hugo Award for Best Short Fiction.

 James Blish called the stories "utter nonsense", and chastised Aldiss for ignoring basic rules of physics.
 The magazine editor actually sought scientific advice about one aspect of the book.
 He was told that the orbital dynamics involved meant that it was nonsense, but the image of the Earth and Moon side by side in orbit, shrouded with cobwebs woven by giant vegetable spiders, was so outrageous and appealing that he published it anyway.

 Galaxy reviewer Floyd C. Gale praised the novel as "a tour-de-force guaranteed to startle the most blasé SF buff."

 Magazine stories

-There were originally five novelettes, which appeared in five issues of the magazine in 1961.
+Hothouse was originally published as five novelettes in The Magazine of Fantasy & Science Fiction: